linera-io/linera-protocol/README.md

 ## Quickstart with the Linera service CLI

 The current code was imported from https://github.com/novifinancial/fastpay/pull/24 then cleaned up (e.g. removing coins and assets for now).
-Atomic swaps are still WIP (notably the client and CLI code is missing).

 The following script can be run with `cargo test`.